 Social media in local government

-- Jason Dawson, ALGIM Executive
+- Jason Dawson, (former ALGIM Executive)

 As expectations grow on councils to engage, work openly, be more accountable and move faster on issues, social media provides the ideal platform to achieve real results.